Eastbourne Borough F.C.: Rivalries

-Eastbourne Borough have shared a rivalry with Hastings, Lewes, Tonbridge, Whitehawk, Worthing and Folkestone in recent years, which developed during the time spent sharing the same division with these clubs.
-The rivalry with Lewes drew large crowds during the 2007–08 season title race.
-They have a lesser rivalry with the other two local clubs; Eastbourne Town and Eastbourne United due to not having shared the same league with either of them for a considerable time.
-Eastbourne Borough previously shared a rivalry with Crawley however this rivalry has also faded over time.
+Eastbourne Borough have shared rivalries with Hastings United, Lewes, Tonbridge Angels, Whitehawk, Worthing and Folkestone Invicta in recent years, developed while competing in the same divisions.

+The rivalry with Lewes drew large crowds during the 2007–08 Football Conference title race.

+They have a lesser rivalry with local clubs Eastbourne Town and Eastbourne United, due to not having shared the same league for a considerable period.
+Eastbourne Borough previously shared a rivalry with Crawley Town, although this has faded over time.

 Mascot

 Eastbourne's official mascot is Sammy Sunshine.

 Organisation and community involvement

-Eastbourne Borough has been a FA Chartered Standard Community club since 2002 and became a Community Interest Company (CIC) in July 2008.
-The club was the first senior football club in the country to have gained CIC status.
-A CIC operates as a limited company, yet must fulfill and abide by certain criteria which benefit the community, including an asset lock.
+Eastbourne Borough has been a FA Chartered Standard Community club since 2002.
+The club became a Community Interest Company (CIC) in July 2008.
+It was the first senior football club in the country to achieve CIC status.

+A CIC operates as a limited company but must meet specific criteria that benefit the community, including an asset lock.
 Eastbourne Borough is a CIC limited by shares.

-Next to football coaching for all ages, the club provides a variety of services for the community, including study support, indoor bowls, archery and social events.
+Alongside football coaching for all ages, the club provides a variety of community services, including study support, indoor bowls, archery, and social events.